 Gabi Maas (violin)

 Gabi Maas studied at Chetham's School of Music and Cambridge University, and was a member of the National Youth Orchestra of Great Britain and European Union Youth Orchestra.
 She recently completed a PhD thesis on ethnic Berber identity and political song in Kabylia (Algeria) and among Algerian migrants to France, conducting fieldwork while playing violin with Berber activist singers.
 Gabi is also passionate about Scandinavian traditional music and plays the Nyckelharpa (Swedish keyed fiddle), both for dancing and in baroque performance.
 She currently works with groups including Scottish Opera and the Ulster Orchestra.

 Daniel Paterson (violin)

-Daniel Paterson was born in Edinburgh and studied there with Nigel Murray before moving to Glasgow to study with Olivier Lemoine and Justine Watts at the Royal Conservatoire of Scotland.
-There, he gained a Postgraduate Diploma in Violin performance, won prizes for chamber music and worked with leading musicians including Vladimir Ashkenazy.
-Whilst studying he received masterclasses from Midori, Ilya Gringolts and members of the Lindsay, Chilingirian, Maggini and Brodsky Quartets.
-Daniel has also played with the Scottish Chamber Music Players and the Ambassador Theatre Group.
+Originally from Edinburgh, Daniel studied there with the late Nigel Murray before moving to Glasgow to study with Olivier Lemoine and Justine Watts at the Royal Conservatoire of Scotland.
+There, he gained a Postgraduate Diploma in Violin performance, won prizes for chamber music and worked with leading musicians including Vladimir Ashkenazy, Ilya Gringolts and members of the Lindsay, Chilingirian, Maggini and Brodsky Quartets.
+Daniel has also played with the Scottish Chamber Music Players, the Ambassador Theatre Group & London Concertante.
 Recently he has enjoyed playing live to 40 million listeners on BBC World Radio and at The Commonweath Games.
-He currently runs the Erskine Quartet and freelances with Scottish Ballet & The BBC Scottish Symphony Orchestra.
+He currently freelances with Scottish Ballet & The BBC Scottish Symphony Orchestra.